pspEgg/antigua/antiguablog.md

 Dan Liu Jan 09

 > "What I tell patients is, if you like coffee, go ahead and drink as much as you want and can,"

-> says Dr. Peter Martin, director of the Institute for Coffee Studies at Vanderbilt University.
-He's even developed a metric for monitoring your dosage: If you are having trouble sleeping, cut back on your last cup of the day.
-From there, he says, "If you drink that much, it's not going to do you any harm, and it might actually help you.
-A lot."

 This is where coffee differs from wine.
 Coffee has the *real* stuff that improves your day.